MaazSc/ATM/README.md

 1. Sign In
 2. Account Statement
 3. Withdraw amount
-4. Lodge amount
+4. Lodge amount i.e., Deposit
-5. Change Pin

 The user cannot withdraw more than Rs 20,000 in one transaction.